AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-reports-visitor.md

  -->

-**[!UICONTROL Languages]**: Displays your visitors’ preferred languages, captures the default browser language, and displays the languages that visitors use most often on your site.
+**[!UICONTROL Languages]**: Displays your visitors' preferred languages, captures the default browser language, and displays the languages that visitors use most often on your site.

 **[!UICONTROL Domains]**: Lists the organizations and ISPs your visitors use to access your site.
 This report differs from the [!UICONTROL Full Domains] report in that the Full Domains report registers the full ISP domain, whereas this report lists the secondary domain.